President Trump condemns anti-Semitism: 'It has to stop'

 "We have to have a safe country," he said.
 "We have to let people come in that are going to love the country.
 This is about love.
 This building is about love.
 And we have to have people come in that are going to love the country, not people that are gonna harm the country."

-As a candidate in October, Trump pledged a "new deal for black America," which included putting more police on the streets and targeting "blighted communities" with "disaster designation" in order to spur the rebuilding of urban communities.
+As a candidate in October, Trump pledged a "new deal for black America," which included putting more police on the streets and targeting "blighted communities" with "disaster designation" in order to spur the transformation of urban cities.

 Trump during the campaign was frequently criticized for painting a bleak picture of African-American communities.